-- Author’s Note: Jeremy, who is Mexican, swears by Menudo and craves it on a regular basis.
+- Author’s Note: Jeremy, who is Mexican and grew up in a family that regularly wins Menudo cooking competitions, swears by Menudo and craves it on a regular basis.
 Lia, who is not Mexican, is not a fan of the tripe bits, although she loves the broth.
-We think an appreciation of Menudo is something of an acquired taste!
+We think an appreciation of Menudo might be a bit of an acquired taste!

 2. Tacos Envenenados

 Tacos are nothing revolutionary and everyone knows that the Mexican fondness for this soft tortilla, meat and sauce concoction knows no bounds (I can’t stress enough how much hard taco shells are not Mexican).

 However, if there’s anything you can say about Mexico, it’s that nothing is basic when it comes to Mexican food and there are a wealth of specialty, region-specific tacos that you can find in different parts of the country.